No products in the basket.

 What is Whipped Coffee?

 Whipped Coffee is a blend of Coffee, milk, sugar and hot water.
 What makes it special is the fact that it has been whipped into a froth.
-The idea became popular following the Covid-19 Outbreak in South Korea in 2020.
+The idea became popular following the Covid-19 Outbreak in South Korea in 2020, although whipped coffee also shares roots with the Greek frappe and Indian beaten coffee, both frothy types of coffee drinks that show how much global love there is for this style of beverage.

 It has since spread throughout the world as a great alternative to Cafe-bought Coffee.
 Indeed, while these much-loved locations are currently unavailable to us, Whipped Coffee is the next best thing.

 You probably want to know, “What does Whipped Coffee taste like?”
 When done right, it should have a slight bitter note followed by a sweet aftertaste.
 It is velvety and soft in texture.
-The foam itself, meanwhile, boasts butterscotch hue that entices casual drinkers and connoisseurs alike.
+The foam itself, meanwhile, boasts a butterscotch hue and rich, airy consistency, thanks to the way you incorporate air during the whipping, that entices casual drinkers and connoisseurs alike.

 Should it sound appealing, you’ll likely want to know how to make Whipped Coffee at home.